2gis/mapsapi/src/doc/en/manual/dg-loading.md

 Please note that when you use the npm package, there is no need to use <code>DG.then</code>.

-### React component

-You can also use our [React component](https://github.com/2gis/2gis-maps-react) to work with the map in a declarative style using the [React](https://github.com/facebook/react) library.

 ### Download on demand

 You can load the Maps API at the very moment when you need the map.
 To do this, you need to add the